 DCH sponsors are responsible for ensuring that DCH providers comply with the documentation requirements outlined in this MB, when applicable.

-serving meals to children 5 years old and older, which are prepared by school food authorities (SFA) participating in the National School Lunch Program (NSLP) and School Breakfast (SBP) meal pattern requirements instead of the CACFP meal patterns.
+serving meals to children 5 years old and older, which are prepared by school food authorities (SFA) participating in the National School Lunch Program (NSLP) and School Breakfast (SBP) may substitute the NSLP and SBP meal pattern requirements instead of the CACFP meal patterns.
 This would include ARA programs and child care programs for school-age children.
 CACFP Operators

 serving meals to preschool children under 5 years old, including SFAs, must

 follow the CACFP child meal patterns, regardless of whether children are served meals comingled with older children.

 III.
 Infant Meals

 All CACFP Operators with infants in care must:

 Offer CACFP program benefits to all infants.
 CACFP Operators with infants enrolled in care do not have the option to limit participation in the CACFP to children only.

 Notify parents or guardians that an iron-fortified infant formula is provided by the CACFP Operator at no cost (by either including a notification in a parent handbook, on the enrollment record, on the CACFP Operator's website, or another document available to parents) or obtain a signed written statement from a parent or guardian who chooses to provide an alternate infant formula, acknowledging that they are declining the CACFP Operator’s infant formula.

 Sample Form: Form ID CACFP 12, Parent/Guardian’s Form for Declining a Provider’s Infant Formula or Food (in the Download Forms Section of the CNIPS)